Sri Lankan rupee edges down on importer dlr demand

 The currency is expected to weaken on generally higher importer demand ahead of the national budget next month, dealers said.

-The island nation has seen 19.8 billion rupees ($128.95 million) of net inflows into equities this year as of Monday’s close, and 41.1 billion rupees into government securities as of Oct.
-25, official data showed. ($1 = 153.5500 Sri Lankan rupees) (Reporting by Shihar Aneez; Editing by Amrutha Gayathri)
+The island nation has seen 20 billion rupees ($130.25 million) of net inflows into equities this year as of Monday’s close, and 41.1 billion rupees into government securities as of Oct.
+25, official data showed. ($1 = 153.5500 Sri Lankan rupees)